BW-Wang/BW-Wang.github.io/_pages/research.md

 ## Photovoltaic Intelligent Roof

-***Time:*** From 11/2019 to 07/2020
+<p><i><b><font color="red">Time:</font> </b></i> <i><b>From 11/2019 to 07/2020</b></i></p>

-***Content:*** In order to solve the problems of insufficient solar radiation reception and low efficiency of photovoltaic power generation in the existing photovoltaic energy-saving roof buildings in China, the project team proposed a high-efficiency energy-saving and refined design method based on the idea of refined design and combined with intelligent control technology, considering the regional and climatic characteristics, roof inclination, house specifications and skylight size and location Know about energy saving roof system.
+In order to solve the problems of insufficient solar radiation reception and low efficiency of photovoltaic power generation in the existing photovoltaic energy-saving roof buildings in China, the project team proposed a high-efficiency energy-saving and refined design method based on the idea of refined design and combined with intelligent control technology, considering the regional and climatic characteristics, roof inclination, house specifications and skylight size and location Know about energy saving roof system.

 ![](/images/research/JNJP.png)